Travel Insurance for Europe

 - Emergency dental care — urgent dental treatment

-- Trip cancellation — reimbursement if you can't travel
+- Trip cancellation — reimbursement if you cannot travel

 - Trip interruption — coverage if you need to cut your trip short